drevops/vortex/.scaffold/docs/content/tools/phpcs.md

 > violations.
 PHP_CodeSniffer is an essential development tool that ensures your
 > code remains clean and consistent.

-DrevOps comes with [pre-configured PHPCS ruleset](../../../../phpcs.xml) for Drupal projects.
+Scaffold comes with [pre-configured PHPCS ruleset](../../../../phpcs.xml) for Drupal projects.

 ## Usage